 \subsection{Existing Differential Fault Attacks on ACORN and MORUS}

 Dalai and Roy \cite{dalai2017} implemented differential fault attacks on the first and second version of ACORN.
-By precisely injecting 326 faults and guessing 120 state bits, the full internal state of cipher at the 39-th clocking of encryption phase can be recovered, with an attack complexity of $2^{120}$.
+By precisely injecting 326 faults and guessing 120 state bits, the full internal state of the cipher at the 39th clock of the encryption phase can be recovered, with an attack complexity of $2^{120}$.
 Zhang et al. \cite{zhang2017} applied DFA against ACORNv2 under the fault model of no control over the fault location.
-By analyzing the occurrence of 1 in the differential keystream, the fault location were identified with a high probability of 97.08\%.
-For equations solving, they used linearization and guess-and-determine strategies to solve the equations and recover the initial state.
-The linearization strategy required 31 to 88 faults to recover the initial state with an attack complexity of $c\cdot2^{179.19-1.76n}$, where $n$ was the number of fault injection, and $c$ was the time complexity of solving the equations.
+By analyzing the occurrence of 1s in the differential keystream, the fault locations were identified with a high probability of 97.08\%.
+They used linearization and guess-and-determine strategies to solve the equations and recover the initial state.
+The linearization strategy required 31 to 88 faults to recover the initial state with an attack complexity of $c\cdot2^{179.19-1.76n}$, where $n$ is the number of fault injections, and $c$ is the time complexity of solving the equations.
 For the guess-and-determine method, guessing 67 state bits could recover the initial state of the cipher with 41 fault experiments.